johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 --width 1000 \
 --height 1000 \
 --column "Task" --column "Description" \
+"mew" "*Launch MyEtherWallet" \
+"strtfm" "*Manage files" \
+"nano" "*Read or write a message" \
+"ncrypt" "Encrypt a text file" \
-"qrflash" "Display a text file on screen as a parade of QR-Codes" \
+"qrflash" "Export a text file to screen as a parade of QR-Codes" \
+"recvid" "Import a QR_Coded video and extract the text" \
+"dcrypt" "*Decrypt a text file" \
 "qrvid2txt" "Extract text from an MP4 video file containing QR-Codes" \
 "fingerprint" "Show fingerprint for public keys" \
 "list-keys" "Display info about public keys" \